 - How protected.
-Patent applications can be filed with the Portuguese Industrial Property Office (Instituto Nacional da Propriedade Industrial) (INPI) by: - an interested party resident in Portugal; - an official agent; - a lawyer. - How enforced.
-The right holder can enforce its right through a court action against the breaching party.
+Patent applications can be filed with the Portuguese Industrial Property Office (Instituto Nacional da Propriedade Industrial) (INPI) by: - an interested party or representative with a power of attorney; - an official patent and trade mark agent; or - a lawyer. - How enforced.
+The right holder can enforce its right through a court action against the infringer.
 Preliminary injunctions are also possible.
-The breaching party is liable to the right holder for any damages caused as a direct result of the infringement. - Length of protection.
+The infringer is liable to the right holder for any damages caused as a direct result of the infringement.
+Parallel to civil proceedings, it is also possible in some circumstances to bring criminal charges against the infringer. - Length of protection.
 Protection lasts for 20 years from the date of application.